 Our interventional neurology team recently helped a patient recover from a stroke and return to work at the Sheriff’s Office.
 To hear his story, click here.

 The addition of our highly trained neuro-inverventionalists moves IRMC toward the goal of becoming a Comprehensive Stroke Center.
-For additional information, call our Interventional Neurology and Stroke Clinic at (772) 448-8600.
+Our program is the only one of its kind of the Treasure Coast and was featured in Vero Beach Magazine.
+Click here to read the article or call our Interventional Neurology and Stroke Clinic at (772) 448-8600.